A Guide to Starting a Successful Project Initiation Phase

 Key Take Aways

-• What are the key components of project initiation and the outputs you should be looking for from this project phase
+• What are the key components of project initiation and the outputs you should be looking at throughout the project phase

 • How to initiate and plan a project with your team and stakeholders